LittleD3092/My-Vault/Computer Networks/Networks.md

 >
 > The forwarding table determines the outgoing link interface at each router in order to flow the packet to the destination.

+The network layer provides a **best-effort service**, meaning that packets are neither guaranteed to be received in the order nor is their eventual delivery guaranteed.

 The network layer can be decomposed into two interacting parts.

 1. [[Data Plane]]: For forwarding.